quan14/MathsNotesUCL/README.md

 # Handwritten Maths Notes from UCL

+> [!IMPORTANT]
+> I am aware the resources are being outdated – I am happy to scan and upload new notes.
+I’m no longer at UCL, but happy to physical collect your completed notes, scan, collate to PDF and return via in person or tacked post.
+>
+> Your work will be under one of the [Creative Commons licenses](https://creativecommons.org/share-your-work/cclicenses/)
+>
+> If you are interested, please contact me with the email below.

 ## Introduction

 A chosen selection of the handwritten notes that I scanned when I was a maths undergraduate at University College London (UCL).